AkashPatilkulkarni/Data-Science-/README.md

 # Data-Science-Assignments & Projects- ExcelR
-This Repository contains small projects and Assignments concerning Python and machine Learning.
+This Repository contains small projects and Assignments concerning Python and Machine Learning.